 The two women in this case had been involved in a long-term, same-sex romantic relationship.
 During their relationship, the couple shared their income and family expenses, had a joint bank account, and jointly owned their home and other tangible property.
 With regard to children, the couple agreed that one partner would conceive two children by artificial insemination and that they would raise the children together as equal parents.

 Approximately one year after the second child’s birth, the couple’s relationship ended, and the parent with custody of the children prevented the noncustodial parent from visiting or communicating with the children.
-The noncustodial parent filed a petition to establish parentage, custody, visitation and child support with respect to the children.
+The noncustodial parent filed a petition to establish parentage, custody, parenting time and child support with respect to the children.
 The custodial parent argued that the noncustodial parent lacked standing to seek custody or visitation because she was not a biological or adoptive parent.
 The trial court granted the custodial parent’s motion, and the noncustodial parent appealed.

 Thus, the court concluded under Illinois family law that the best interests of children and society were served by recognizing that not only may parental responsibility be imposed, but also parental rights may be asserted, based on conduct indicating actual consent to the artificial insemination procedure by an unmarried couple along with active participation by the nonbiological partner as a co-parent.

 Custody disputes related to children, whether arising from a divorce or otherwise, can be among the most acrimonious and emotional issues to resolve.
-If your parental rights are at stake due to a custody or visitation dispute, it is crucial that you seek an experienced family law attorney who is committed to navigating complex issues to protect your rights and the best interests of your children.
+If your parental rights are at stake due to a custody or parenting time dispute, it is crucial that you seek an experienced family law attorney who is committed to navigating complex issues to protect your rights and the best interests of your children.

 Contact a lawyer at S.A.M.
 LAW OFFICE, LLC, today for a free initial consultation.
 We serve Chicago and the surrounding areas.